ondemandenv/ondemandenv.github.io/articles/distributed-transaction-lie-business-logic-theater.md

 keywords: ["distributed transactions", "saga pattern", "business logic", "compensation", "rollback", "ownership", "BDD", "microservices", "infrastructure theater"]
 ---

 *The software industry has convinced itself that distributed transactions are a technical challenge requiring sophisticated frameworks like Sagas and compensation patterns.
 But the hardest problems aren't technical—they're **business logic failures masquerading as infrastructure complexity**.
-Most "rollback" scenarios aren't rollbacks at all—they're business decisions that nobody wants to make explicit.*
+Most "rollback" scenarios aren't rollbacks at all—they're business decisions that nobody wants to make explicit.
+Just like branch conflicts, each "transaction failure" is actually **competing business logic approaches that need proper evaluation, not forced integration**.*

 ---